 Employees must return any required City property upon resignation.
-Employees s h a I I participate in an exit interview to complete important paperwork and for other processes prior to receiving pay for any unused vacation days.
+Employees shall participate in an exit interview to complete important paperwork and for other processes prior to receiving pay for any unused vacation days.
 Final vacation payout will be distributed in a paper check after the last payroll, and picked up in the Human Resources Department.